APPENDICES

 Milling, Exile Without End, 47, lists an HMS Jamaica, under master Samuel Hood, as one of the two British warships that went to South Carolina with Acadian prisoners of war, but I have found this ship in no other source.
 It arrived with HMS Syren, so it may also have come from Chignecto in late 1755.

 The small number of transports that took away the Acadians at Cap-Sable in the spring of 1756 reflects the size of that community.
-With the British capital at Halifax so near to them, unless they had access to ocean-going vessels, the Acadians at Cap-Sable were trapped in a geographic cul de sac when Governor Lawrence ordered the deportation of the Acadians in Nova Scotia.
-One of two transports sent there, the Mary, had taken Minas Acadians to Virginia in October, but Governor Dinwiddie refused to let his hundreds of charges disembark.
-The Mary was compelled to wait in the lower James River with the other Virginia-bound ships until colonial leaders determined once and for all what to do with the papist exiles.
-In March 1756, after the Virginia House of Burgesses had met and supported the governor in refusing to let the surviving Acadians land, the refugees boarded four overcrowded transports destined for England.
-The Mary did not go to England with its consorts but headed back to Nova Scotia to retrieve a second load of exiles--100 of the 172 Cap-Sable Acadians who had been rounded up by New England Colonel Jedediah Preble and his force in late April.
+With the British capital at Halifax so near to them, unless they had access to ocean-going vessels, the Acadians at Cap-Sable were trapped in a geographic cul de sac when Lieutenant-Governor Lawrence ordered the deportation of the Acadians from the Fundy shore.
+One of two transports sent to Cap-Sable in the spring of 1756, the Mary, had taken Minas Acadians to Virginia the previous October.
+In May 1756, after the Virginia House of Burgesses refused to allow the surviving Acadians to remain in the colony, the refugees boarded four overcrowded transports destined for England.
+The Mary, having returned to Nova Scotia to retrieve a second load of exiles, was not one of them.
+She was used, instead, to transport to New York 100 of the 172 Cap-Sable Acadians rounded up by New-English Colonel Jedediah Preble in April.
+After the fall of Louisbourg in July 1758, the British returned to Cap-Sable, rounded up more of the inhabitants in the area, and sent them to Georges Island at Halifax before deporting them to France via England in late 1759.

 From Chignecto